Showing posts with label ZDLRA. Show all posts

 Oracle Backup Compression and Encryption layers explained

-When working with customers who are applying compression and/or encryption to their Oracle DB backups, I found that it isn't always clear if backups are compressed or encrypted.
+When working with customers who are applying compression and/or encryption to their Oracle DB backups, I found that it isn't always clear if backups are compressed or encrypted, or both.
 In this blog post I will break compression and encryption of Oracle backups down into the levels where these operations could occur.
 Below is a high level view of these 3 levels.

 Database